Click here for Information from the Archdiocese of Seattle Office of Catholic Schools

 The Counseling Program at St. Anthony School supports all members of the Community through various programs and services to promote students’ holistic wellbeing.
 It is designed to aid the academic curriculum in honing students toward becoming “joyous, loving, and Christ-centered people who are capable of serving others and bettering the world”.

 Programs and Services

-The delivery of programs and services work towards adapting a multi-tiered system of supports model for supporting the behavioral and socio-emotional needs of students, which aims to break the barriers to academic success.
+The delivery of programs and services work towards having a multi-tiered system of supports in responding to the behavioral and socio-emotional needs of students, which aims to break the barriers to academic success.